 - Those who don’t want to stress over the possibility of broken bottles and ruined clothes that comes with putting wine in your suitcase.
 The wine luggage is just for wine (or vinegar or olive oil) so you don’t have to worry about the wine damaging your personal belongings.

-How many bottles of wine can you bring back from France on a plane in a wine suitcase?
+How much wine can I bring back from France on a plane in a wine suitcase?

 Can you bring wine back from France?
 YES!